Highlights from this article:

-Keeping your vagina happy can feel like a full time job.
+Keeping your vagina happy can feel like a full-time job.
 By the time you reach menopause, there’s an extra host of job requirements.
-You might manage to get those hot flashes under control, only to be hit with a bout of vaginal dryness, chills and night sweats.
-Once those finally settle, there might be momentary calm before you notice an odd vaginal odor.
+You might manage to get those hot flashes under control, only to be hit with a bout of vaginal dryness, chills, and night sweats.
+Once those finally settle, there might be momentary calm before you notice an unwanted vaginal odor.
 Can we catch a break?

 Sort of.
-We might be less likely to experience unusual vaginal odor post-menopause.
+We might be less likely to experience unpleasant vaginal odor after menopause.
 But menopause itself isn’t exactly a walk in the park.
 So a lack of vaginal odor might pale in comparison.
-But, if you have noticed a shift in vaginal odor during menopause, we’ve broken down what might be happening below!
+But, if you have noticed a shift in vaginal odor during menopause, we’ve broken down what might be happening below.

-If you’re on the verge of or going through menopause and notice that your odor-down-there has changed, it’s not in your head!
-Many people report that their vaginal smell starts to change during menopause—one study showed 24% of menopausal women reported noticeable vaginal odor.
+If you’re on the verge of menopause and notice that your odor down there has changed, it’s not in your head.
+Many people report that their vaginal smell starts to change during menopause — one study showed 24% of menopausal women reported noticeable vaginal smell.

 And while some experience the intensification of odor in an unpleasant direction, interestingly researchers also found that the incidence of vaginal odor decreases with age; 31% of women under 55 years old reported odor, whereas only 13% of women over 75 reported odor.

-If you have embarked on the journey that is menopause and notice a vaginal odor but have no other signs of an infection (pain, irritation, inflammation, changes in discharge) then you’re likely experiencing a change in your vaginal microbiome!
+If you’ve embarked on the journey that is menopause and notice a vaginal odor but have no other signs of an infection (pain, irritation, inflammation, changes in discharge) then you’re likely experiencing a change in your vaginal microbiome.

 Most Lactobacillus species play a protective role within the vagina.
-When the amount of these lactobacilli drop, it creates room for other (anaerobic)bacteria to bloom
+When the amount of these Lactobacilli drops, other anaerobic bacteria can bloom

 The most common microbes that researchers suspect produce smelly molecules, found within the vagina, include: